Edited by: Jacqueline Johnson

 Unmanaged Dedicated Servers

 Essentially, unmanaged dedicated servers have an operating system, connectivity, and hardware stability as managed through the company providing the service.
 At Hivelocity, our free services include data migration from any Ensim, Plesk, DirectAdmin, or cPanel server, including text and email alerts through service monitoring protocols.
 Additionally, we offer 24/7 ticket, chat, and phone support, as well as hardware diagnostics and replacement, network, and hardware SLA, network intrusion monitoring, 4 free OS reloads per month, and reboot solutions both remote and manual.
-Clients do everything else themselves.
+Clients with unmanaged servers must then handle everything else themselves.

 Managed Dedicated Servers

-Dedicated servers that are managed have the hardware, connectivity, and software maintained by a data center replete with professionals operating on the technological cutting edge.
+Dedicated servers that include Managed Services have their hardware, connectivity, and software maintained by a data center replete with professionals operating on the technological cutting-edge.
 At Hivelocity, we feature 12 data centers retaining the highest technological functionality.
 This is necessary for competitive viability and client retention.

 Our core prerogative revolves around providing the most streamlined, optimized management possible.
 As such, we are more familiar with contemporary security threats, operational best practices, and data monitoring procedures.
 Intrusion detection is more effective through a managed option than a solution as presided over by clients internally.